JaneJeon/Utility-Scripts/READme.md

 Currently, I'm thinking of making some kind of journal, and dabbling on natural language processing and sentiment analysis with Ruby.

 Right after I fix the flaming trash that is my main project on my main account...

+Btw, todo is not done -- I only had so much time xP

+I also have some scripts for math HW included in here, because why not.